-Illegal adoptions
+Irregular adoptions

 Report on illegal adoptions from Sri Lanka

-The Federal Council adopted its report in response to the Postulate 17.4181 on 11 December 2020.
+The Federal Council adopted its report in response to Postulate 17.4181 on 11 December 2020.
 The report is based on a commissioned study by the Zurich University of Applied Sciences (ZHAW) that was published on 27 February 2020.
-The study exposes serious irregularities in some cases in child adoptions from Sri Lanka between 1973 and 1997.
+The study exposes serious irregularities, in some cases in child adoptions from Sri Lanka between 1973 and 1997.
 The Federal Council has acknowledged the misconduct of the federal and cantonal authorities in this regard and expressed its regret to the adoptees and their families.

-As part of a 3-year pilot project, the Confederation and the cantons are providing financial support to adoptees from Sri Lanka in their search for their origins.
+As part of a four-year pilot project, the Confederation and the cantons are providing financial support to adoptees from Sri Lanka in their search for their origins.
 To this end, an agreement was signed in Bern on 16 May 2022.

 Report concerning ten other countries of origin